dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/line-extraction-modes.md

 # LineExtractionModes

-`LineExtractionModes` specifies the algorithm used to extract lines.
+Parameter `LineExtractionModes` specifies the algorithm used to extract lines.
 It currently consist of `LEM_GENERAL` and `LEM_MARGIN_BASED`.
 Each mode representing a different way to extract lines.

 ## Example